aportno/utxo-blockchain-java/README.md

    1) This is another hash based on the above data items (where the UTXO is from, the sender, the receiver, amount of funds and a timestamp)
    2) We also need a unique sequential number that is different for each UTXO to make the ID absolutely unique

+Our `UTXO` class packages a number of variables and methods to help us retrieve this metadata.

+We serialized the class using `java.io.Serializable` to ensure the network is referencing the same `UTXO` objects.
+When a UTXO object at location A is serialized into bytes and transported to another location B, the JVM at location B determines that the incoming bytes are for an instance of class `UTXO`.
+The JVM's class loader uploads the class structure of the `UTXO` class to reconstruct the UTXO object based on the incoming bytes.

+It is possible that location A and location B are using different, incompatible version of UTXO classes, which can cause unexpected errors.
+It is a good programming convention to specify a `serialVersionUID` and update it whenever the class is modified in an effort to avoid these unexpected errors.

+`parentTransactionID` is the unique hash value of the transaction in which the UTXO is created as an element.
+This allows us to always track back to the transaction owning the UTXO via this hash value

+The constructor the `UTXO` class takes the `parentTransactionID` as a string, `sender` as a public key, `receiver` as a public key and the `amountToTransfer` as a double as inputs.
+We initialize the object with `"O"` as the `parentTransactionID`.

+`PublicKey` is an interface that groups all public key interfaces.
+First we need to create a `KeyPair` object using our `generateKeyPair()` method in our `UtilityMethods` class.
+This will produce an address that we can assign to a sender or receiver.
+We can then pass these objects into the constructor.